Matmat3659/MRGunsmith/README.md

 ```
 --data
 ```
-sets where the data folder is containing the tags.json and its folders
+sets where the folder where the dataset.bin and tags.json are in that was outputted by the preprocessor
 ```
 --epoch
 ```